wandb/docs/docs/support/est_runs_column.md

 tags:
    - sweeps
 ---

-W&B provides an estimated number of Runs that will occur when you create a W&B Sweep with a discrete search space.
-The total number of Runs is the cartesian product of the search space.
+W&B provides an estimated number of Runs generated when creating a W&B Sweep with a discrete search space.
+This total reflects the Cartesian product of the search space.

-For example, suppose you provide the following search space:
+For instance, consider the following search space:

 ![](/images/sweeps/sweeps_faq_whatisestruns_1.png)

-The cartesian product in this example is 9.
-W&B shows this number in the W&B App UI as the estimated run count (**Est. Runs**):
+In this case, the Cartesian product equals 9.
+W&B displays this value in the App UI as the estimated run count (**Est. Runs**):

 ![](/images/sweeps/spaces_sweeps_faq_whatisestruns_2.webp)

-You can obtain the estimated Run count with the W&B SDK as well.
-Use the Sweep object's `expected_run_count` attribute to obtain the estimated Run count:
+To retrieve the estimated Run count programmatically, use the `expected_run_count` attribute of the Sweep object within the W&B SDK:

 ```python
 sweep_id = wandb.sweep(